-If a person refuses a breathalyzer test they could lose their driver's license for a year or more if the police officer reasonably believed the person was operating while under the influence of alcohol or has an alcohol concentration of .08 or higher.
-The police officer does not have to get consent from the person to give a breathalyzer test.
-The law says that by driving, the person gives consent to testing for the purpose of determining blood alcohol concentration or the presence of drugs.
+If a person refuses a breathalyzer test they could lose their driver's license for year or more if the police officer reasonably believed the person was operating while under the influence of alcohol or has an alcohol concentration of .08 or higher.
+Police officers are not required to obtain consent before administering breathalyzer tests.
+Iowa law recognizes "implied consent," which means that, by having a driver's license, an lowa citizen has agreed to allow the police officer to give her a breathalyzer test if the officer reasonably believes she is under the influence.